Admissions

 • What does the observation involve?

-Pre-K students will be welcomed into the classroom by our learning specialists and School Psychologist.
-Kindergarten students will see our learning specialists and kindergarten teachers.
+Pre-K and Kindergarten students will be welcomed into the classroom by our teachers, learning specialist, and School Psychologist.
 Students enjoy story time and also play time at rotating centers, which involve counting, writing, cutting, sorting, and other skills.
 The faculty members observe the children and complete a rubric for each student.
 The rubric measures things like listening skills, peer interactions, and active participation.

 • Are the parents involved in the observation?